clementyang24/ELK-Stack-Deployment/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers distribute traffic between servers, ensuring that no one server is being overwhelmed with requests.
-- The purpose of the Jump Box Provisioner is to both act as a gateway, as well as holding the Ansible container with which we were able to deploy ansible playbooks with, specifically installing the DVWA containers, metricbeat, and filebeat on each DVWA VM, as well as the ELK Stack container on the ELK-Server VM.
+- The purpose of the Jump Box Provisioner is to both act as a gateway, as well as holding the Ansible container with which we were able to deploy ansible playbooks; specifically installing the DVWA containers, metricbeat, and filebeat on each DVWA VM, as well as the ELK Stack container on the ELK-Server VM.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat monitors log files, collects log events, and then passes them on to elasticsearch for indexing purposes.